 Some were a bit damaged in the process, but I always use those within a few days, so that’s not a problem.

-In this picture, the last of my potatoes have been harvested, and my garden is now ready for tilling before winter.
+In this picture, the last little bit of my potatoes have been harvested, and my garden is now ready for tilling before winter.

 How to store potatoes: